GeorgeArgyros/GeorgeArgyros.github.io/_pages/projects.md

 on the number of queries required by such attacks and provide a simple defense mechanism to address such attacks which is currently adopted by Facebook.

-For more information read the [full journal version of our paper](/files/tops2017.pdf), our
-[CCS 2015 paper](/files/ccs2015.pdf) and also check our [LBS auditing framework](https://github.com/nettrino/LBSProximityAuditor).
+For more information read the [full journal version of our paper](/files/tops2017.pdf), our [CCS 2015 paper](/files/ccs2015.pdf) and also check our [LBS auditing framework] (https://github.com/nettrino/LBSProximityAuditor).

 ## Derandomization Attacks against Web Applications (2012)